jaygriffinjay/jaygriffinjay/README.md

-### I am an accountant & software developer interested in:
+### I am a software developer and accountant interested in:

 #### Full-Stack Development using:
 Languages: